CrowdStrike Falcon Alternatives

 Frequently asked questions about CrowdStrike Falcon alternatives

-How does the EDR category compare to traditional antivirus (Symantec, McAfee)?
+How does modern EDR compare to traditional antivirus?

-Traditional AV (Symantec Endpoint Security, McAfee Endpoint Security) ships signature-based detection plus basic behavioral analysis at $30-$50 per endpoint yearly.
-Modern EDR (CrowdStrike, SentinelOne, Microsoft Defender) ships behavioral plus AI plus threat hunting at $5-$80 per endpoint monthly.
-The trade-offs: traditional AV is cheaper but blind to fileless malware, living-off-the-land attacks, and zero-day threats; modern EDR adds threat hunting plus auto-response.
-Most enterprise customers replaced traditional AV with EDR 2018-2023; SMB still uses traditional AV plus Huntress managed detection bundle.
+Traditional AV like Symantec Endpoint Security ships signature-based detection plus basic behavioral analysis at a low per-endpoint annual rate.
+Modern EDR ships behavioral plus AI plus threat hunting at a higher monthly rate.
+The trade is real: traditional AV is cheaper but blind to fileless malware, living-off-the-land attacks, and zero-day intrusions; modern EDR adds threat hunting and auto-response.
+Most enterprises replaced traditional AV with EDR between 2018 and 2023; many SMBs now run Windows Defender plus Huntress as the managed-detection layer instead.

-Can I run endpoint security on Windows Defender plus a SIEM without dedicated EDR?
+Can a small business run endpoint security without dedicated EDR?

 SE